This post is by Bernie Carr,

 Eat more home cooked meals

 Eating more home-cooked meals is another way you can ensure you know what’s in your ground beef dishes.
 You choose exactly what you are putting in your food, and you’ll save money too.
+Look for deals and discounts before buying your ground beef to save money if you are shopping online.

 There is no reason to be overly stressed about this.
 We really don’t know which restaurants used it in the past or present.
 Now grocery stores don’t have to divulge anything- we may have all consumed it before without knowing about it.